Student Engagement Surveys

 The Survey of Entering Student Engagement (SENSE), a product and service of the Center for Community College Student Engagement, helps community colleges discover why some entering students persist and succeed and others do not.
 Administered during the 4th and 5th weeks of the fall academic term, SENSE asks students to reflect on their earliest experiences (academic and services-related) with the college.
 SENSE serves as a complementary piece to the Community College Survey of Student Engagement (CCSSE), with a more narrowed focus on early student experiences.

 Entering & Returning Students at Pima Community College

 The results in these reports break out results by enrollment status, which is self-reported on the survey.
 CCSSE assumes part-time students are underrepresented in the sample and adjusts their weight accordingly.

 In addition to the SENSE questions, students were asked to answer two additional sets of items called Special-Focus Modules:

 - The Financial Assistance is designed to help institutions understand students' experiences with the FAFSA and potential reasons for not completing it.

 - The Promising Practices for Community College Student Success is designed to help your institution explore students' participation in promising practices—such as first-year experience, early alert, and accelerated developmental education—for which there is evidence of effectiveness in strengthening student learning, persistence, and attainment.

-For more information, contact the Institutional Research, Planning and Effectiveness.
+For more information, contact the Office of Strategy, Analytics, and Research (STAR).